 14) Add a bit of luxury.

 Don’t forget to add a few luxurious items to your newly renovated bathroom.
-For example, you might enjoy soaking in your bathtub a bit longer if you install a flat-screen television on a nearby wall.
+For example, you might enjoy soaking in your bathtub or spa a bit longer if you install a flat-screen television on a nearby wall.
 A heated towel rack can offer toasty warm towels on cold winter days.
 Listen to your favorite music while showering with a water-resistant shower speaker with blue-tooth capability.
 Lush Egyptian towels, scented hand soaps, aromatic bath salts, and sweet-smelling lotions enhance your bathroom updates.

 15) Decorate with style.